WorkOfArtiz/pyfilestructs/README.md

 # pyfilestructs

-Wrappers for essential datastructures automagically backed up in memory.
+Wrappers for essential datastructures automagically backed up in a file.

 For now, I only implemented the FileDict.
 If this idea is worthwhile, it could be expanded to a more generic container.